Skip to main content

 • Quality Assurance

-The Japanese Institute of Certified Public Accountants (JICPA), Financial Services Agency (FSA), and Certified Public Accountants and Auditing Oversight Board (CPAAOB) work together to design and implement the quality assurance (QA) review system for all statutory audits in Japan.
-JICPA has conducted quality control reviews since April 1999 to improve and enhance the quality control system of audit firms that perform financial statement audits.
-The 2003 amendments to the Certified Public Accountants Act legally established the CPAAOB to conduct QA reviews of audit firms along with overseeing the JICPA’s QA review process.
+In Japan, the Japanese Institute of Certified Public Accountants (JICPA), the Financial Services Agency (FSA), and the Certified Public Accountants and Auditing Oversight Board (CPAAOB) share responsibility for the quality assurance review system for statutory audits.
+JICPA has conducted quality control reviews since April 1999.
+Amendments to the Certified Public Accountants Act in 2003, effective in April 2004, established the system in law and placed it under the monitoring of the CPAAOB.

 Current Status: Adopted